Apple design guru key in post-Jobs era

-SAN FRANCISCO His name may lack the broad brand recognition of Apple Inc co-founder Steve Jobs, but his touch on Apple's popular line of products is unmistakable.
+SAN FRANCISCO Oct 6 His name may lack the broad brand recognition of Apple Inc (AAPL.O) co-founder Steve Jobs, but his touch on Apple's popular line of products is unmistakable.

 Jonathan Ive, Apple's head of industrial design, has played a key role in Apple's success, dreaming up the distinct look and feel of the phones, computers and other gadgets that have become consumer must-haves.